Seattle & Bellevue Alarm FAQ

 A security alarm system is an important part of your home security plan.
 Contact Absolute Security Alarms if you would like to add a question or suggestion, so that you can share it with our visitors in the future.
 Check back often as this FAQ list will grow rapidly with the great ideas & questions from security-conscious contributors from all over the world.

 Yes, the feature you are looking to re-activate is called the “Chime” feature.
 You can turn it on and off at will.
 Many people like to leave it on all the time.
-Most systems are set to toggle by simply pushing the “Chime” button and holding it for two seconds till you hear the beeps.
+Most systems are set to toggle by simply pushing the “Chime” button and holding it for two seconds until you hear the beeps.
 If this works it would be the same to de-activate it.

 If that doesn’t work then your system is not programmed for 1 touch commands.
 In this case you hit “chime” and then your code to activate.
 Again you would press “chime” and then your code to de-activate.